SharePoint/sp-dev-docs/docs/embedded/mslearn/m02-04-unit.md

 ## Getting a list of SharePoint Embedded Containers with Microsoft Graph

-he other common task you’ll perform is to get a list of all the Containers.
+The other common task you’ll perform is to get a list of all the Containers.
 This request has the same requirements as the creation of a Container.

 The authentication and initialization of a Microsoft Graph client is identical as it is for creating a Container.
 The only difference is the request that you submit to Microsoft Graph.
 In this case. you’ll issue a HTTP GET to the same `https://graph.microsoft.com/{version}/storage/fileStorage/containers` endpoint: